Synvya/ai-concierge/docs/restaurants/client_assistant_instructions.md

 - Manually track expiration in application logic for now
 - Consider implementing client-side expiration checks

-### Calendar Events (NIP-52)
-- Calendar events (kinds 31923, 31924, 31925) **not yet implemented**
-- Phase 1 focuses on message-based negotiation only (9901/9902)
-- Confirmed reservations stored in local React state only
-- **Phase 2 will add calendar integration for finalized bookings**

 ### Relay Configuration
 - Currently configured in Settings page
 - Default relays used if none configured